Ali-Piccioni/pixipin/README.md

 # pixipin

-pixipin is a simple launcher for pixi.
+pixipin is a simple launcher for the pixi package manager.

 ## About pixipin
 pixipin is a thin wrapper for pixi that provides helpful guarnatees on the version of pixi that will run.